Towards the non-perturbative cosmological bootstrap: Boundary four-point function

-Now, let us go back to~\eref{eq:oototoMFT} and find $I^\delta_{\D,\ell}$.
-The calculation is very similar to the one of $I^{\text{MFT}}_{\D,\ell}$ in \reef{eq:IMFT} except that we have the delta function of~\reef{eq:OpOm} instead of the conformal two-point functions:
+Now, let us go back to~\eref{eq:oototoMFT2} and find $I^\delta_{\D,\ell}$.
+The calculation is very similar to the one of $I^{\text{MFT}}_{\D,\ell}$ in \reef{eq:IMFT} except that we have the delta function of~\reef{eq:OpOm} instead of the conformal two-point functions that can easily be calculated by~\reef{eq:identity xxi}: